Yasi92/read-and-recommend/README.md

     * With the review form users can compose a review which will be inserted in the database and displayed in the review section in detail.
     ![Review Section](static/readme-assets/readme-img/review-section.png)
     * Display reviews
-    * In this section all corresponding reviews of the book are displayed in a list which are visible in slices of 4 and can be expanded to more reviews by clicking on the "Load More" button.
+    * In this section all corresponding reviews of the book are displayed in a list which is visible in slices of 4 and can be expanded to more reviews by clicking on the "Load More" button.
     * The creation date of the review is shown underneath the review text in a format of time ago.
     * In case the review is added by the username stored in the session, the delete button will be displayed next to the review which enables users to remove it.

 ![Profile Page](static/readme-assets/readme-img/landing-profile.png)
-*  #### Profile Page provides: <a id="profile"></a>
+*  ### Profile Page provides: <a id="profile"></a>
     * Users account details such as username, location, and email address.
     * An "Edit Profile" button that navigates to the edit profile page where users can change their profile.
     ![Edit Profile Page](static/readme-assets/readme-img/edit-profile-pg.png)